Darrin Van Horn

 Darrin Van Horn (born September 7, 1968) is an American former professional boxer.
-He held the IBF Super Middleweight title from 1991 until 1992, as well as the IBF Junior Middleweight title from 1989 until 1990.
+He held the IBF Super Middleweight title from 1991 until 1992, as well as the IBF Junior Middleweight title in 1989.

 Professional boxing career

 Van Horn boxed as an amateur for four years, winning Golden Gloves and Junior Olympic titles.
 With his father as his manager and trainer, he made his professional debut in New Orleans, Louisiana, on September 2, 1984.
 Van Horn was just five days short of his 16th birthday.

 Since Van Horn was still a high school student when he turned professional, he was given the nickname "Schoolboy."
 In 1986, he moved to Lexington, Kentucky, to attend the University of Kentucky where he became a member of the Sigma Chi Fraternity.
 Boxing with the letters "UK" on his trunks, the "Schoolboy" angle was played up heavily.

-He compiled a record of 38-0 before challenging for a world title.
-Van Horn, a 2-1 underdog, defeated Robert Hines by a 12-round unanimous decision to win the IBF Junior Middleweight Championship on February 5, 1989, in Atlantic City, New Jersey.
+He compiled a record of 38–0 before challenging for a world title.
+Van Horn, a 2:1 underdog, defeated Robert Hines by a 12-round unanimous decision to win the IBF Junior Middleweight Championship on February 5, 1989, in Atlantic City, New Jersey.
 On July 15, 1989, Van Horn returned to Atlantic City to make his first title defense against Gianfranco Rosi, the former WBC Super Welterweight Champion.
 Rosi, a decided underdog, took the title by winning by a 12-round unanimous decision.

 After five consecutive wins, Van Horn had a rematch with Rosi in Italy on July 21, 1990.
 Although Van Horn fought better than he did in the first fight against Rosi, he was unable to regain the title.
 Rosi once again won by a 12-round unanimous decision.

 Van Horn moved up in weight and won the IBF Super Middleweight Championship with an 11th-round knockout of Lindell Holmes in Italy on May 18, 1991.
 In his first title defense, he scored a third-round knockout of mandatory challenger John Jarvis in Irvine, California, on August 17, 1991.

 On January 10, 1992, Van Horn lost the title to Iran Barkley, the former WBC Middleweight Champion, by a second-round technical knockout in New York City.
 Barkley, a 2-1 underdog, wobbled Van Horn with a left hook early in the first round and floored him three times in the second.